wharton/django-base-theme/README.md

 Some helpful SASS Mixins included in this theme are:

+- Flexbox
 - REM to PX fallback & Viewport to REM to PX fallback
 - SVG Background-images with PNG and retina fallBack
-- Breakpoints, RGBA Background, Vertical Align, etc.
+- Breakpoints, RGBA Background, Vertical Align, Horizontal Align, etc.
 - You can see a full list of mixins, variables and other SASS helpers <a href="https://github.com/wharton/django-base-theme/tree/master/base_theme/static/base_theme/scss/scss/helpers/_functions.scss">here</a>.

 ### Modifying Settings.py